BIG-S2/Causal-Deepsets/README.md

-# Causal Deepsets for Off-policy Evaluation under Spatial or Spatio-temporal Interferences
+# Causal PIE: Permutation Invariant Estimator for Off-policy Evaluation under Spatial or Spatial-temporal Interferences

-This repository contains the implementation for the paper "Causal Deepsets for Off-policy Evaluation under Spatial or Spatio-temporal Interferences" in Python.
+This repository contains the implementation for the paper "Causal PIE: Permutation Invariant Estimator for Off-policy Evaluation under Spatial or Spatial-temporal Interferences" in Python.

 The code consists of two parts.
 The code for Nondynamic Simulation, as described in Section 5.1 of the paper, is located in the `sec5.1` folder.
 Conversely, the code for Dynamic Simulation, outlined in Section 5.2, is housed in the `sec5.2` folder.
 To replicate the results presented in our manuscript, please follow the instructions provided below.